 A note from Mommy Frog: Disneyland has been temporarily closed since March 2020 due to COVID-19.
 Until it reopens, we will continue to make trips to Downtown Disney to get our favorite Disneyland treats.
 If you want to plan ahead for a future romantic trip to Disneyland, here's some hopful advice on romantic Disneyland treats and things to do.

 People are often surprised to learn that Leap and I occasionally enjoy a date night at the theme parks.
 Yes, without the tadpoles.
 They are further surprised to learn that we find romantic things to do at the theme parks, especially Disneyland.
 The Resort, like its counterpart in Orlando, has plenty of fun date options and opportunities for romance.

-With the Valentine’s Day celebration and the Disneyland After Dark Sweetheart' Nites approaching, we thought we would share some ideas about romantic things to do at Disneyland for Valentine's Day, or any day of the year.
+In February, the Valentine’s Day celebration and the Disneyland After Dark Sweetheart' Nites always help us bring back that lovin' feeling.
+But any date at Disneyland also sparks joy in our hearts.
+We thought we would share some ideas about romantic things to do at Disneyland for Valentine's Day, or any day of the year.
 So take note, so that you can plan a special date night for you and your sweetheart at the Happiest Place on Earth!

 Romantic Things to Do at Disneyland